 Hands on Kirkwood is a one-day mission blitz of our local community.
 A day when every member of the community is encouraged and empowered to go and to serve.
 All of us have heard the statement, “It is better to give than to receive.”
-Most of us believe this statement, but few of us find an intentional way to live it out on a daily basis.
-Hands on Kirkwood is that intentional way.
-It is a simple way – just sign-up - to serve neighbors in need.
-Neighbors in need of a friend, neighbors in need of yard work, neighbors in need of home repairs, neighbors in need of a smile, neighbors in need of a clothes or a blanket.
+Most of us believe this statement, and Hands on Kirkwood provides an easy opportunity to be involved.
+It is a simple way – as a group or individual – just sign-up – to serve others in need.

 How it works?

 Churches, local organizations, and individuals work together to connect volunteers to various projects and community needs.
 The HOK leadership team secures projects, enlists project leaders, promotes the event, and registers volunteers.
 Volunteers are recruited through partner churches and organizations but any individual can sign-up to serve.

 Hands on Kirkwood brings together people in order to serve our community together.
 Many are driven by their faith and desire to help others.
 No matter the reason, as we serve together HOK hopes to cultivate a spirit of community cooperation and unity.

 Hands on Kirkwood (HOK) began as a local mission initiative of Kirkwood Baptist Church (KBC) in 2007.
 KBC wanted to move outside the safe walls of their sanctuaries and into the community to serve their neighbors, much as Jesus did.
 KBC began with the question, “In our community, when people say Kirkwood Baptist Church, what comes to mind.”
 Whatever the answers, we knew there was more we could do and more we were called to do.